xz00/fast-lio2-map-based-localization/README.md

 ## 3.2 modify the path of the global map
 > config/velodyne_re.yaml
->> edit this param: globalmap_dir: "/home/xz/Desktop/catkin_fastlio_slam/data/totalmap.pcd"
+>> edit this param: globalmap_dir: "/home/xz/Desktop/catkin_fastlio_slam/data/totalmap.pcd"  # starts and ends with "/".